PokeRogueMOD/PyPoRoMOD/README.md

 > [!Note]
 > Since there was some unnecessary drama regarding the so-called `RogueEditor`, I decided to just make my own account modification tool from scratch, based only on the [source code](https://github.com/pagefaultgames/pokerogue).
 My goal is to focus on adding new features that do not exist yet, after I added all base functionalitys, but using custom python classes to ensure I only generate valid data, not exceeding any limits.

-# PyPoRoAnal
+# PyPoRoMOD

-Welcome to the PyPoRoAnal!
+Welcome to the PyPoRoMOD!
 This project aims to analyze and modify the account and slot data.
 I just finished the API and a basic TypeScript to Python translator for Enums.
 The next step will be adding features, so stay tuned for new updates...

 ## Features